 3A-1 Purpose Name: Determining domain ownership or involvement with operating a domain name tied to real-world criminal/abuse activities

-NEW VERSION: Access information provided on all contacts for domain by registrant to enable security professionals and law enforcement to determine domain ownership or involvement with operating a domain name tied to real-world criminal/abuse activities.
+NEW VERSION: Access information provided on all contacts for domain by registrant to enable accredited security professionals and authorised law enforcement personnel to determine domain ownership or involvement with operating a domain name tied to real-world criminal/abuse activities.

 Definition: Domain names can be tangentially involved in other cases ranging from online abuses to real-world crimes.
 Access to information in the RDS may further such investigations by providing ownership or operational connections to a domain name that has come up as evidence or a potential lead in a case focused on behavior not primarily tied to that domain.
 For example, e-mails may indicate that a miscreant used a domain name to commit fraud or some other act, or an e-mail address tied to a threat like a botnet was used to register one or more domain names.